Ritikmishra8/Business-Insights-360/README.md

 # Overview

-AtliQ Hardwares is a famous Indian computer brand.
-They make and sell products like PCs, keyboards, mouse, and printers.
+AtliQ Hardwares is a top computer hardware company from India.
+It sells quality products like PCs, keyboards, mice, and printers around the world.

-They are growing globally and want to make better business decisions using data.
+The company is known for innovation and has expanded globally, bringing new tech to homes and offices everywhere.

 # Table of Contents: